Skip to content

 • For round diamonds, prioritize Excellent or Ideal cut grades for maximum sparkle.

-• For fancy shapes, look at length-to-width ratios based on your personal preference and aim for Excellent symmetry and polish.
+• For fancy shapes, look at length-to-width ratios based on your personal preference and aim for Excellent Symmetry and Polish.

 Color